TwierdzenieEulera/CodeTask/README.md

 # CodeTask

+This is a simple FastAPI project to consume the [RESTCountries](https://restcountries.com/) API.

+# Installation

+run command

+    pip install --no-cache-dir --upgrade -r requirements.txt

+Then to run the project you can run

+    uvicorn app.main:app --host 127.0.0.1 --port 80

+and open address [CT_API](http://127.0.0.1/docs) in your browser.

+You can also use docker image.
+Just install docker and use commands:

+    docker build -t fastapi-docker-image .
+    docker run -dp 8080:80 fastapi-docker-image

+# Description

 Web API consumes data from a public API and exposes endpoints with the following data:

     1. List the 10 biggest countries of a determined region of the world (Europe, Asia, Oceania, Americas, etc).